5hun/lofr/README.md

-# lofr: Local Outlier Factor for R
+# lofr: A R package for Local Outlier Factor

 ## Installation